zzcczc/COMP0035-tutorials-2025/docs/1_structure/1-05-coursework-repo.md

-# Activity 5: Set up the coursework project
+# 5. Set up the coursework project

 You can use the same project for coursework 1 and 2 so you only need to do this once.